Ochre Archive

 — Nor Hall, Irons in the Fire

-Ochre Sanctuary is an evolving place that serves to celebrate and protect ochre, ie. iron-based powdered earths, humankind’s oldest natural pigment.
-Our counsel of ochres includes hundreds of rocks and dusts, across the color spectrum, gathered and offered by citizens around Earth, including spiritual and cultural ochres such as kōkōwai from Aotearoa (New Zealand) and meaningful planetary ochres like GOE (Great Oxidation Event ) 2 billion+ years old goethite or wastewater vivianite from Taiwanese industrial plants.
+The Ochre Archive serves to celebrate and protect ochre, ie. iron-based pigments, humankind’s oldest natural colors.
+Our counsel of ochres includes hundreds of rocks and dusts, across the geologic and energetic spectrum, gathered and offered by citizens around Earth.
+Some examples include spiritual and cultural ochres such as kōkōwai from Aotearoa (New Zealand), specularite from the world’s oldest ochre mine in Ngwenya, Eswatini, and meaningful planetary ochres like GOE (Great Oxidation Event ) 2 billion+ years old goethite from Australia or wastewater vivianite from Taiwanese industrial plants.

 MATERIAL FOCUS

-⦔ Ochres from common, endangered, exhausted, sacred and/or urban places, including “banned” countries and controversial regions.
+⦔ Ochres from common, fragile, sacred and/or urban places, including climate-endangered areas, “banned” countries and controversial regions.

-⦔ Powdered earths of iron-laden minerals, such as hematite, goethite, limonite, biogenic iron, magnetite, maghemite, siderite, vivianite, flos ferri, superparamagnetic iron oxide nanoparticles and others.
+⦔ Pigments and minerals made from iron-laden minerals, such as hematite, goethite, limonite, biogenic iron, magnetite, maghemite, siderite, vivianite, flos ferri, superparamagnetic iron oxide nanoparticles and others.

 ⦔ Iron-based soils from colonial-industrial extraction and steelworks, Superfund sites, and toxic land.